rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <i>topic</i> is defined during device configuration.
 <br>Payloads are case-insensitive for incoming messages.<br>
 <i>level</i> is expressed as a percentage, 0-100.
-For X-10 devices, it is converted to the *next lower* discrete level supported.
+For X-10 devices, it is converted to the <i>next lower</i> discrete level supported.
 Any status message will report back the discrete level as a whole percentage, so it may not match exactly what was received.
 <br>
 ** "?" for those external entities that don't allow an empty payload.